unaisshazan/Assignemnt-2-batch-3/README.md

 <h1>  Assignemnt-2-batch-3<h1>
-  Perform linear Regression on the Given dataset and predict brain weight from head size
+  Perform linear Regression or polynomial is upto you on the Given dataset and predict brain weight from head size